remipassmoilesel/python-experiments/README.md

 # Python experiments

 Various experiments and examples on Python.
+Many are not documented here.

 ## ncurses/let-it-snow.py
 Let it snow !

 ## backup.py
 Small backup utility.
 Directories are hard coded in script.